Testo 557

 Why it matters for insurance: if your priority is sensitive, verifiable evacuation data plus simple reporting, the 557 is hard to beat.
 On sprawling plant where long radio reach helps, the SM480V's Job Link range and 3/8″ vac port can be a real advantage.

-Compatibility Block
+Compatibility Notes

-• Refrigerants: The 557 library includes a wide set, commonly R32, R410A, R22 among others.
-Always verify your exact model’s list and keep app tables updated.
+• Refrigerants: the 557 library includes a wide set, commonly R32, R410A, R22 among others.
+Always verify your exact model's list and keep app tables updated.

-• Threads/ports: Everyday RAC work is 1/4″ SAE; many R410A service valves are 5/16″; the SM480V adds a 3/8″ vacuum port to speed evacuations on bigger systems.
-Pack adapters so you’re never stuck.
+• Threads/ports: everyday RAC work is 1/4″ SAE; many R410A service valves are 5/16″; the SM480V adds a 3/8″ vacuum port to speed evacuations on bigger systems.
+Pack adapters so you're never stuck.

-Feature comparison—Testo 557 vs Fieldpiece SM480V.
+Feature comparison — Testo 557 vs Fieldpiece SM480V.

 Best Pick for Insurance-Ready Proof

 If your business lives and dies on clear documentation, Testo 557 + Pirani probe + app reports delivers fast, defensible logs: clean pull-down, stable rise test, photos, and a PDF you can file in seconds.
-On sprawling sites (long corridors, rooftops, plant rooms), SM480V earns points for extended wireless monitoring and a quick 3/8″ evacuation port.
-Either way, the proof-first habit is the real risk reducer.

-Maintenance Must-Knows (Keep Your Numbers Defensible)
+Maintenance Must-Knows — Keep Your Numbers Defensible

 • Calibration interval: annual recalibration is a sensible baseline; tighten to 6–12 months on critical contracts.
 Save the calibration certificate with your work orders.

-• Hose discipline: large-diameter, short hoses and core removal aren’t optional if you want speed and results.
+• Hose discipline: large-diameter, short hoses and core removal aren't optional if you want speed and consistent results.

 When to Upgrade